apollographql/apollo-client/react-docs/source/mutations.md

 order: 11
 ---

 In addition to fetching data using queries, Apollo also handles GraphQL mutations.
-Mutations are identical to queries in syntax, the only difference being that you use the keyword `mutation` instead of `query` to indicate that the operation is used to change the dataset behind the schema.
+Mutations are identical to queries in syntax, the only difference being that you use the keyword `mutation` instead of `query` to indicate that the root fields on this query are going to be performing writes to the backend.

 ```js
 mutation {